-Colorado allows residents aged 18 and older to own or possess a lawful firearm and ammunition unless they are legally prohibited from doing so.
+Colorado state law allows residents aged 18 and older to own or possess legal firearms and ammunition unless they are otherwise prohibited from doing so.

 - 1. Who is prohibited from owning a gun in Colorado?

 - 2. What are the consequences of unlawful gun possession?

 - 3. What guns are legal in Colorado?

 - 4. What guns are illegal in Colorado?

 - 5. Where may I legally carry a gun in Colorado?

 - 6. Who may legally obtain a Colorado permit to carry a concealed weapon?

 - 7. Are ghost guns legal in Colorado?